sbobrowicz/Arty-Z7-20-base-I2C/README.md

-# Arty Z7-20 Base Design with SPI and GPIO Pmods
+# Arty Z7-20 Base Design with I2C and GPIO Pmods
 Created for Vivado 2017.1

 This project is an internal project used by Digilent for the Arty Z7-20